Rep. Cummings Says Someone Tried To Break Into His Home. 'Too Bad!' Trump Says

 Really bad news!
 The Baltimore house of Elijah Cummings was robbed.
 Too bad!— Donald J. Trump (@realDonaldTrump) August 2, 2019

-Cummings chairs the House Oversight Committee, which has taken the lead in investigating the Trump administration.
+Cummings chairs the House oversight committee, which has taken the lead in investigating the Trump administration.

-The Baltimore Police Department's incident report said a suspect, who was described by a witness as a black male in his early 40s, entered Cummings' apartment building through the front door.
-It said two unnamed residents received a security system motion alert, and that a male resident "confronted the suspect and yelled."
+The Baltimore Police Department's incident report said a black man described by a witness as in his early 40s entered Cummings' apartment building through the front door.
+It said that two unnamed residents received a security system motion alert and that a male resident "confronted the suspect and yelled."
 The male resident's wife said she saw the suspect fleeing by bicycle, according to the police report provided to NPR.

 "No property was reported stolen," the report stated.
-It also said the front door showed signs of forced entry but that police investigators couldn't determine whether that was "due to previous damage to the door for a forced entry conducted by the fire department for an unrelated incident."
+It also said that the front door showed signs of forced entry but that police investigators couldn't determine whether that was "due to previous damage to the door for a forced entry conducted by the fire department for an unrelated incident."

-The suspect was described as wearing khaki shorts and a black fitted hat with a red, upside down "U" shape.
+The suspect was described as wearing khaki shorts and a black fitted hat with a red, upside-down "U" shape.

 Cummings thanked the Baltimore Police Department for responding to the incident.
 He did not respond specifically to Trump's tweet, though it was criticized by Nikki Haley, who served in the Trump administration as ambassador to the United Nations.
 "This is so unnecessary," she tweeted.